Ezhh/bewarethedark/README.md

-Beware the dark [bewarethedark]
+Beware the Dark
 =================

 A Minetest mod where darkness simply kills you directly.

-IMPORTANT NOTE: This version is specifically for use on the Dark Lands Survival server.
-Please do not assume future compatibility with any other server or mod set.
-(This note will be removed if it's confirmed compatibility can be preserved.)
+Version Info: This version of bewarethedark is specifically for use on the Dark Lands Survival server.
+Commands in darklands.lua will only work on this server.

 Description
 -----------

-This is a mod for MineTest.
+This is a mod for Minetest.
 It's only function is to make darkness and light a valid mechanic for the default minetest_game.
 In other voxel games, darkness is dangerous because it spawns monsters.
 In MineTest, darkness just makes it more likely for you